-The PFC are hosting a fundraising day in the PAC where for $20, families have...
+On Saturday October 21 the PFC are hosting a fundraising day in the PAC where...

 After almost a year of personal training and a 12-week extensive training program, myself and 18 other students from years 9 to 12, Mr Brown, Mr Bushell and Ms Bishop left early on 2 July to undertake the Kokoda trek of 8 days, 96 kilometres, much of which was mud.
 It was a challenge I’ll never forget.

 Our first day walking, while only a short one, was quite challenging.
 After waking up at 2:00am, and after two flights, we we re all tired and exhausted.
 There was no sleeping on the plane.
 We were all just so eager, yet so nervous to get there.
 We finally arrived at camp 2 hours after it became dark.
 For those who thought Day 1 was challenging, Day 2 was much harder.
 A full day’s walking with our packs weighing up to 22 kilos in the 32-degree heat, to say it was challenging was putting it nicely.
 It was by Day 3 when we became used to the humidity, but that was the day of the nine false peaks which was by far one of the most challenging, at least for me.
 It would be safe to say that without the healthy discussions amongst the group, the positivity and the constant motivation, we would never have finished the day in such high spirits.

 We definitely earned the break that was Day 4.
 Half a day of walking through a swamp, mud was our only issue, and the wall climb.
 We arrived at camp in Menari, relaxed in the Brown River and used what must’ve been the best toilet on the track.
 What a view it had!
 After receiving a food drop by airplane, we were surprised by the ‘Michelin Star’ dinner that was KFC, Kokoda Fried Chicken.
 Day five was long.
 The highlight for me was the memorial service, where we paid our respects to the soldiers who died during the